vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 So called “hyper production” means that there are roughly 12.000 films that are

-created per annum, out of which only 150 – 200 end up on cinema screens.
+created per year, out of which only 150 – 200 end up on cinema screens.

 And you guessed it – only the biggest and the most expensive films make the